 1. Every publication has a niche and works to serve its audience.
 NYTimes serves the interests of different readers/advertisers than FoxNews or the Springfield News-Leader, generally speaking.
 Think of media like restaurants.
 Yes, McDonald’s and Black Sheep (high-end local) both have hamburgers on the menu, but their goals, approach and ingredients are wholly different.

 3. I’ve said before that media has a money bias, and it’s true (they are all pushing stories they think will get the most attention to help generate the most revenue), but it may be more accurate to say media has a conflict bias.
 Conflict is just more interesting.
 “Peeps got along today just fine” is not a headline anyone cares about.
-Unless your in the Middle East.
-Then, that may be remarkable. … There is an old saying, “if it bleeds, it leads.”
+There is an old saying, “if it bleeds, it leads.”
 It’s unfortunate, but often news is the most disturbing thing happening right now.

 4. If you’re a Democrat and you just can’t understand how or why anyone would support our president, it may be a good time to check out conservative-leaning news orgs like National Review or Red State.
 Or if you’re a Republican and can’t understand why liberals are so hell bent on ruining our country, it might be time to pick up The Atlantic or The New Yorker.

 If you’re angry and don’t know why, the conflict-bias you’re used to may be to blame.
-Solution: hide under the covers and plug your ears while loudly saying, “Nah, nah, nah,” if anyone talks or tries to hand you a smartphone.
+Solution: hide under the covers and plug your ears and turn off your smartphone.
 Or, just get your news from a various sources — particularly if it’s a story you care about — and apply reason to sort fact from audience development.
 The latter option is much harder, but satisfying.